-From Kayla on May 5th, 2010 in Tools and Tips
+From Dan Harding on May 05, 2010 in Tools and Tips

 If you’re a seasoned DIY-er, it may seem like there isn’t any project you can’t handle.
 But for the sake of preventing bodily injury and wreaking havoc on your home, you may want to think twice before dragging out the box of tools.
 So when is it appropriate to call in the professionals?
 We have a few tips to help you decide.

 It may seem like common sense, but Ill say it anyway: dont take on a project that has a safety risk involved.
 You would think people already know this, wouldnt you?
 Nearly 20,000 people a year are injured just by ceiling fans alone.
 Seriously.
 If you dont have the background knowledge, stay away from electrical projects, anything with gas lines, projects that involve heights, and power tools that you arent familiar with.

 One tell-tale sign that you may be lacking the expertise to complete a project the right way: you dont know how to use the tools involved.
 Home improvement projects are tough enough as it is without learning how to use each tool along the way, so research each tool before you begin.

 For the sake of preventing future damage to your home, its also important to avoid projects that involve water.
 Leaks that havent been properly taken care of can lead to mold and an inability to sell your home in the future.